-The site is zoned RE1 Public Recreation pursuant to Wollongong Local Environmental Plan 2009.
+The majority of the site is zoned B2 Local Centre, with the sites located on the north-east zoned RE1 Public Recreation and R2 Low Density Residential pursuant to Wollongong Local Environmental Plan 2009.
 The proposal is permissible in accordance with the temporary use of land provisions under Clause 2.8 of Wollongong Local Environmental Plan 2009.
 No change to the primary existing use of the site is proposed.